biqute/qtics/_sources/installation.rst.txt

 Installation
 ============

-Qinst can be installed from PyPI
+Qtics can be installed from PyPI

 .. code-block:: bash

-   pip install qinst
+   pip install qtics

-To install Qinst with all the optional packages (experiments, analysis, docs) run
+To install Qtics with all the optional packages (experiments, analysis, docs) run

 .. code-block:: bash

-   pip install qinst[all]
+   pip install qtics[all]

 The optional packages are